tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client, e.g., because it is in a different cluster which does not share state or because the ticket has been deleted as described in
 {{single-use-tickets}}.
-If the application layer protocol retransmits data in this setting, then it is possible for an attacker to induce a replay attack by sending the ClientHello to both the original cluster (which processes the data immediately) and another cluster which will fall back to 1-RTT and process the data upon application layer replay.
+If the application layer protocol retransmits data in this setting, then it is possible for an attacker to induce message duplicatio nby sending the ClientHello to both the original cluster (which processes the data immediately) and another cluster which will fall back to 1-RTT and process the data upon application layer replay.
 The scale of this attack is limited by the client's